chetan101289/GestureRecognition_CNN/README.md

 # GestureRecognition_CNN
 "Problem Statement:

-Imagine you are working as a data scientist at a home electronics company which manufactures state of the art smart televisions.
 You want to develop a cool feature in the smart-TV that can recognise five different gestures performed by the user which will help users control the TV without using a remote.

 The gestures are continuously monitored by the webcam mounted on the TV.
 Each gesture corresponds to a specific command: